survivejs/react-book/manuscript/13_authoring_libraries.md

 ...
 ```

-W> Dealing with regular `dist` that gets versioned is trickier.
+T> Dealing with regular `dist` that gets versioned is trickier.
 Ideally the contents of it would get updated when you hit `npm version` and get into the version commit NPM performs.
-If someone knows a nice way to achieve this, let me know!
+I've set up a custom `npm run` script for this in the example above.
+It will run tests, generate a distribution build and hit `npm version` internally.
+Basic idea: `"version": "npm run test && npm run dist && npm version \"$@\" && npm run gh-pages && npm run deploy-gh-pages"`.

 Besides `prepublish` NPM provides a set of other hooks.
 The naming is always the same and follows pattern `pre<hook>`, `<hook>`, `post<hook>` where `<hook>` can be `publish`, `install`, `test`, `stop`, `start`, `restart`.